 The Indian President, Fakhruddin Ali Ahmed, arrived in Abu Dhabi on Monday (4 October) for a three day state visit to the United Arab Emirates (U.

-The Indian President, Fakhruddin Ali Ahmed, arrived in Abu Dhabi on Monday (4 October) for a three day state visit to the United Arab Emirates (U.A.E.) as they announced demands for a ten per cent oil increase.
+Background: The Indian President, Fakhruddin Ali Ahmed, arrived in Abu Dhabi on Monday (4 October) for a three day state visit to the United Arab Emirates (U.A.E.) as they announced demands for a ten per cent oil increase.

 SYNOPSIS: The Indian President was welcomed by the U.A.E.
 President, Sheikh Zayed bin Sultan al-Nhayyan, and senior government officials.
 They had their first round of talks later in the day when discussions centred on trade relations between the two countries.
 The news that the U.A.E. proposes another increase in the oil price was announced as the Indian President's visit got underway at meetings with government officials.
 An official statement said that additionally the U.A.E. was also seeking a higher price for lighter crude oils.